-Students may complete technical electives for which they have pment written prior approval of the department chairperson. es AUT 114 Jutes to Automotive Technology (2.2.2) AUT 114 - Intro to Automotive Technology introduced to basic automotive maintenance and repair procedures as well as uses of irrigation tools, measuring devices, and diagnostic equipment.
-Prerequisites: (Test Scores AGS 105 or ENG 090 or ENG 091 or EAP 093 or higher) and MAT 120 or concurrent. of ENG 090 of ENG 091 of EAF 093 of higher) and MAT 120 of concurrent.
-(3:2:2) AUT 116 - Automotive Electrical erials and This course introduces various automotive electrical and electronic components, operations, nterpreting and service procedures to test, diagnose, and repair automotive electrical systems and trees and components.
-Laboratory experiences include building and analyzing electrical circuits, lrainage, paver applying Ohms law, and using electrical test equipment properly to test, evaluate, diagnose, ic discussions and repair vehicle accessories and chassis wiring.
-Prerequisites: (Test Scores or ENG 090 or ENG enter the 091 or EAP 093 or higher) and (MAT 120 or higher or concurrent) and (AUT 114 or concurrent).
-GS 105 AUT 118 - Auto Steering & Suspension (3:2:2) This course introduces automotive suspension systems, components, and service procedures. oduction, Laboratory experiences include suspension and steering service, wheel alignment, and tire and ussed wheel service.
-Prerequisites: (ENG 101 or higher or concurrent) and AUT 114 and AUT 116. mmercial led media AUT 119 - Automotive Brake Systems issed and in-off are This course introduces automotive brake systems, components, and service procedures. udied.
-Proper Laboratory experiences include hydraulic service, drum and rotor service, disc 5 105 brake service, drum brake service, power brake service, and anti-lock brake service.
-Prerequisites: (Test Scores or ENG 090 or ENG 091 or EAP 093 or higher) and (MAT 120 (3::) or higher or concurrent) and (AUT 114 or concurrent) and (AUT 116 or concurrent).
-(3) AUT 122 Auto Air Conditioning/Heating (2.2.2) AUT 122 - Auto Air Conditioning/Heating This course introduces automotive heating and air-conditioning systems' components, (3::) operations, and service procedures.
+Students may complete technical electives for which they have

+AUT 114 - Intro to Automotive Technology(3:2:2) This course provides an overview of the automotive repair field.
+Students are introduced to basic automotive maintenance and repair procedures as well as tools, measuring devices, and diagnostic equipment.
+Prerequisites: (Test Scores or ENG 090 or ENG 091 or EAP 093 or higher) and MAT 120 or concurrent.
+AUT 116 - Automotive Electrical(5:4:4) This course introduces various automotive electrical and electronic components, operations, and service procedures to test, diagnose, and repair automotive electrical systems and components.
+Laboratory experiences include building and analyzing electrical circuits, applying Ohms law, and using electrical test equipment properly to test, evaluate, diagnose, and repair vehicle accessories and chassis wiring.
+Prerequisites: (Test Scores or ENG 090 or ENG 091 or EAP 093 or higher) and (MAT 120 or higher or concurrent) and (AUT 114 or concurrent).
+AUT 118 - Auto Steering & Suspension(3:2:3) This course introduces automotive suspension systems, components, and service procedures.
+Laboratory experiences include suspension and steering service, wheel alignment, and tire and wheel service.
+Prerequisites: (ENG 101 or higher or concurrent) and AUT 114 and AUT 116.
+AUT 119 - Automotive Brake Systems.....(3:2:3) This course introduces automotive brake systems, components, and service procedures.
+Laboratory experiences include hydraulic service, drum and rotor service, disc brake service, drum brake service, power brake service, and anti-lock brake service.
+Prerequisites: (Test Scores or ENG 090 or ENG 091 or EAP 093 or higher) and (MAT 120 or higher or concurrent) and (AUT 114 or concurrent) and (AUT 116 or concurrent).
+AUT 122 - Auto Air Conditioning/Heating(3:2:3) This course introduces automotive heating and air-conditioning systems' components, operations, and service procedures.
 Laboratory experience includes system evaluation, diagnosis, and repair.
-Prerequisites: AUT 114 and AUT 116 and ENG 101 or concurrent AUT 123 - Work Experience Co-op I In this course, students work in the automotive/ light truck service field to reinforce (3::) first year classroom and laboratory instruction.
+Prerequisites: AUT 114 and AUT 116 and ENG 101 or concurrent AUT 123 - Work Experience Co-op I(3:0:9) In this course, students work in the automotive/ light truck service field to reinforce first year classroom and laboratory instruction.
 Diagnostic skills and repair knowledge are applied in a sponsoring service facility.
-Prerequisites: AUT 118 or concurrent, and AUT 119, and AUT 122 or concurrent, and ENG 101 or concurrent (3:3:0) AUT 126 - Work Experience Lab I isual and gestural In this course, students work in a simulated automotive service facility on campus uce simple to reinforce first year classroom and laboratory instruction.
-Diagnostic skills and rerequisite: None repair knowledge are applied on instructor assigned tasks.
-Prerequisites: AUT 118 or concurrent and AUT 119 and AUT 122 or concurrent and ENG 101 or concurrent (2.2.0) AUT 189 - Approved Technical Elective(3::) Students may complete technical electives for which they have • written prior approval of the department chairperson.
-01 AUT 202 - Automotive Engine Repair (3:3:0) This course introduces various automotive engines and related components, spelling and their operations and service and repair procedures.
-Laboratory activities include in American hands-on exercises on trainer/dead engines relating to the operation, servicing, resented to and repair of the engines as well as related engine systems: cooling, lubrication, ite: ASL 102 exhaust, and related systems.
+Prerequisites: AUT 118 or concurrent, and AUT 119, and AUT 122 or concurrent, and ENG 101 or concurrent AUT 126 - Work Experience Lab I(3:0:9) In this course, students work in a simulated automotive service facility on campus to reinforce first year classroom and laboratory instruction.
+Diagnostic skills and repair knowledge are applied on instructor assigned tasks.
+Prerequisites: AUT 118 or concurrent and AUT 119 and AUT 122 or concurrent and ENG 101 or concurrent AUT 189 - Approved Technical Elective(3::) Students may complete technical electives for which they have written prior approval of the department chairperson.
+AUT 202 - Automotive Engine Repair.....(3:2:4) This course introduces various automotive engines and related components, their operations and service and repair procedures.
+Laboratory activities include hands-on exercises on trainer/dead engines relating to the operation, servicing, and repair of the engines as well as related engine systems: cooling, lubrication, exhaust, and related systems.
 Students also perform live engine evaluation and diagnosis.
-Prerequisites: (AUT 123 or AUT 126) and (ENG 102 or concurrent) (3::) AUT 203 - Automotive Engine Performance This course prepares the student to diagnose, repair, and service automotive electronic systems and components.
-Laboratory exercises include diagnosis, disaccomply and repair of electronic compensate such as computerized engine disassembly, and repair of electronic components such as computerized engine controls, electronic ignition, electronic fuel injection, and other accessories.
+Prerequisites: (AUT 123 or AUT 126) and (ENG 102 or concurrent) AUT 203 - Automotive Engine Performance(6:3:9) This course prepares the student to diagnose, repair, and service automotive electronic systems and components.
+Laboratory exercises include diagnosis, disassembly, and repair of electronic components such as computerized engine controls, electronic ignition, electronic fuel injection, and other accessories.